RobHunn/JustMemeIt/README.md

 ##
 npm i
 set up db connection
-get a developer licence from unspash doc page
+get a developer licence from unspash doc page see my tuts on youtube for it
 ----